Supported and service housing

 - those recovering from mental and drug abuse problems.

-Supported and service housing are offered by municipalities, organisations and private entrepreneurs.
+Supported and service housing are offered by the wellbeing services counties, organisations and private entrepreneurs.

 A person living in supported housing copes with everyday tasks almost independently.
 The amount of support depends on the needs of the resident.
 It may vary from everyday to weekly visits.
 Supported housing may refer to a dwelling owned by the resident, a rental dwelling or some other housing type.